 Non-Surgical Spinal Decompression slowly decompresses and relaxes your spine by cycling through relaxation and distraction phases.
 During your non-surgical spinal decompression session, downward forces of gravity are removed, creating negative intra-discal pressure and a vacuum effect.
 The cycles of distraction and relaxation promote the diffusion of oxygen, water, and nutrient-dense fluids from the outside to flow back into your disks.
 These nutrients enable the torn and degenerated disc fibers to begin to heal.

-Want to learn more about how we treat Degenerative Disc Disease?
+Want to learn more about Degenerative Disc Disease Treatment?
 Give us a call for a consultation at (619) 313-5403.

 Gentle Adjustments.
 Powerful Results.